Generating Permutations with Restricted Containers: Fibonacci Machines

 Here we consider the class of permutations $\F_\oplus$ formed by sums of the permutations $1$ and $21$ and the symmetric class of permutations $\F_\ominus$ formed by skew sums of the permutations $1$ and $12$ as shown in Figure~\ref{fig-fib-classes} (the presence of two dots in each cell indicates that we may put zero, one, or two entries in each cell).
 We call these classes the \emph{Fibonacci classes}, as the number of permutations of length $n$ in each class is the $n$th Fibonacci number, $F_n$, with initial conditions $F_0 = F_1 = 1$.

-At first glance it might seem that the $\F_\oplus$- and $\F_\ominus$-machines should generate Wilf-equivalent classes, yet for $n\ge 7$ the $\F_\ominus$-machine generates strictly more permutations than the $\F_\oplus$-machine.
-To give a concrete example of why this is the case, suppose we fill the $\F_\oplus$-machine with $2143$, then perform a bypass, and then a pop.
+At first glance it might seem that if two permutation classes $\C$ and $\D$ are Wilf-equivalent then so should be the classes generated by the $\C$-machine and the $\D$-machine.
+However, the operation of a machine is not symmetric: input arrives at the top, but output is produced from the left.
+Unless there is a bijection underlying the original Wilf-equivalence that respects this asymmetry, the corresponding machines will behave differently.
+To give a concrete example of why this is the case with respect to the $\F_\oplus$- and $\F_\ominus$-machines, suppose we fill the $\F_\oplus$-machine with $2143$, then perform a bypass, and then a pop.
 The container will then hold $143$, and there is a unique way to perform a push, then a bypass, and then empty the machine.
 On the other hand, the analogous generation sequence applied to the $\F_\ominus$-machine would tell us to fill it with $3412$, then perform a bypass and a pop.
 At that point the container will hold $412$, leaving us with two ways to perform a push (resulting in either $5412$ or $4512$), then a bypass, and then to empty the machine.